 - Drinking to the point of passing out

 - Drinking first thing in the morning

 - Mood swings caused by cravings

 - Not showing up to work

 The sooner you catch the problem, the better it will be for your loved one’s future recovery.

 How bad is the problem?

 Here are the following questions we would use to determine the severity of your loved one’s drinking problem.
-This will give an indication to the seriousness of their depression and the levels of alcohol it causing them to drink:
+This will give an indication of the seriousness of their depression and the levels of alcohol it is causing them to drink:

 - Have you ever felt you should cut down on your drinking?